-The Ultimate Guide for Employees
+The Ultimate Employee Guide to Non-solicitation Agreements

 New York non-solicitation agreements are designed to prevent employees from taking customers and/or employees with them after they change jobs.
 Non-solicitation disputes almost always arise after an employee leaves and attempts to woo his former employer’s customers or employees.
 After all, customers and employees are the lifeblood of businesses.
-The Ottinger Firm has handled hundreds of these cases and we created this guide to help people understand the basics of a non-solicitation dispute.
+Ottinger Employment Lawyers has handled hundreds of these cases and we created this guide to help people understand the basics of a non-solicitation dispute.

 General Principles of New York Non-Solicitation Law

 New York non-solicitation law closely follows New York non-competition law because both agreements are restraints on trade and therefore disfavored by the courts.
 Courts generally take a dim view of New York non-solicitation agreements and will enforce them only in very specific circumstances.

 New York non-solicitation agreements are enforceable only if the restriction imposed is (1) no greater than necessary to protect the legitimate business interests of the employer, (2) does not impose an undue hardship on the employee, and (3) does not harm the public.
 BDO Seidman v.
 Hirshberg, 93 N.Y.2d 382, 388-389 (1999).

 With New York non solicitation agreements, courts tend to focus on customer relationships that were developed and nurtured during the course of employment.
 Courts are willing to enforce these agreements “to prevent competitive use, for a time, of information or relationships which pertain peculiarly to the employer and which the employee acquired in the course of the employment.”
 Blake, Employee Agreements Not To Compete, 73 Harv.
 L. Rev. 625, 629.
 Most non-solicitation cases focus on identifying customer relationships that were created solely during the employee’s term of employment.